 Places to stay in Covington, Kentucky

 Covington is a city in Kenton County, Kentucky.
 It is one of two county seats of Kenton County.
 Covington is located at the confluence of the Ohio and Licking Rivers.
 Covington is part of the Cincinnati – Northern Kentucky metropolitan area and is separated from Cincinnati by the Ohio River and from Newport by the Licking River.
 Covington is located within the Upland South region of the United States of America.
-Places to eat in the region include Coppin’s, Backstage Cafe, Midway On Madison Avenue, and Agave & Rye - Covington.
+Places to eat in the region include Coppin’s, Midway On Madison Avenue, Backstage Cafe, and Agave & Rye - Covington.

 The center of Covington ( which is at is longitude -84°30'29.52 and latitude 39°5'0.9599 ) is located 1 mile away from Newport, 3 miles away from Wilder, 3 miles away from Bellevue and 3 miles away from Fort Wright.